Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/SortedSet"

-Re-exports all named exports from the "effect/SortedSet" module as "SortedSet".
+Re-exports all named exports from the "effect/SortedSet" module as `SortedSet`.

 **Signature**